-- 1. To assume the duties of the President in his/her absence or at his/her request. - 2.
-To become the President if for some reason the presidency becomes vacant. - 3.
-To perform such duties as belonging to the office of Vice-President not here defined. - 4.
-To serve as Representative on the Advisory Council of Students. - 5.
-To prepare an agenda for each SGA meetings; executive and regular. - 6.
-To chair the committee for the annual retreat. - 7.
-To approve purchases with the SGA stamp.
+- a.
+To assume the duties of the President in his/her absence or at his/her request. - b.
+To become the President if the presidency becomes vacant. - c.
+To serve as a Representative on the College Leadership Council. - d.
+To chair the committee for the leadership retreat or his/her appointee and the Student Organization banquet.